If I emigrate from South Africa, do I have to relinquish my South African citizenship?

 What is an emigrant's capital account?

-It is an account to which exchange control restrictions have been applied.
-Once your emigration status has been recorded, all capital transfers must flow offshore via this account.
+Once an emigrant's emigration status has been recorded, all capital transfers must flow offshore via this account.

 What will happen to my remaining South African assets?